jwyang/jwyang.github.io/_pages/about.md

 * **Vision and Language**: Leveraging object detections and (symbolic) scene graph structure for grounded image captioning, visual question answering and generation.

-* **Embodied AI**: Learning active moving strategies for a simulated agent toward a fine-grained understanding (semantic labels, shapes, etc) of objects in 3D environments.
+* **Embodied Vision and/or Language**: Learning active moving strategies for a simulated agent toward a fine-grained understanding (semantic labels, shapes, etc) of objects in 3D environments or a preceise following of language instructions.

 I believe, by integrating fine-grained structured information, we can achieve better yet interpretable, grounded and robust multi-modality intelligent agent.